jrhee17/armeria/xds/docs/DEVELOPER.md

 ## Abstract

-This document describes the design of Armeria's `XdsClient`, which is the main point for xDS operations.
+This document describes the design of Armeria's `XdsBootstrap`, which is the main point for xDS operations.
 The intention is to document the initial design of this component, rather than to restrain how the API should be evolved.